Iicytower/AuraTestTask/README.md

 ## Start the application

- For begining run in your terminal:
+ To begin, run in your terminal:
     ``` git clone https://github.com/Iicytower/AuraTestTask.git```
     ``` cd AuraTestTask```
   Now you have application code on your device.
-For start this application you need installed docker and docker-compose.
-Just run ```docker-compose up``` in application root folder.
+To start this application you must have docker and docker-compose installed on your device.
+To start the application just run ```docker-compose up``` in application root folder.